Financial freedom is a term that is getting more popular these days. And there is a good reason for it.

 So, what are you waiting for?
 Just open an account so that you can start investing when you feel ready to.

-10. Get familiar with investing through a stock market simulator
+10. Practice with a stock market simulator

 The best way of learning is by doing and gaining experience.
 There are many stock brokers that offer a free stock market game or simulator to let you try out their platform.
 Some even have tournaments where you can compete against others and see who can earn the most from trading.